mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/create-an-oas-api.md

 ## Step 5: Verify the Tyk OAS API Creation

-To verify that the API has been successfully created:

-Check the status of the TykOasApiDefinition resource:
+To verify that the API has been successfully created, check the status of the TykOasApiDefinition resource:

 ```sh
 kubectl get tykoasapidefinition petstore